Guns in America: Can We Do Anything? (My Story)

 How We Saved The Day: Our journey to England

-If I skewed my words ever so slightly, I know I could easily make Dave and me look like the heroes of this story.
-Instead, I will avoid embellishment, and to the best of my ability, I will tell the straight truth.
+If I skewed my words ever so slightly, I know I could easily make my husband, Dave, and me look like the heroes of this story.
+Instead, I will avoid embellishment, and to the best of my ability, I will tell the straight up truth.

 Here is our story: